The Top 20 Guide to UK Business Networking and Collaboration Groups, Events and Websites

-The reason business to business networking is so popular is because the traditional approaches, such as cold calling and telesales, are less effective due to the choices business and non-commercial people have to buy products, i.e. the internet.
+The reason business-to-business networking is so popular is because the traditional approaches, such as cold calling and telesales, are now less effective, as business and non-commercial buyers have more choices to be informed and buy products via the internet.

 Business Networking Etiquette Top Ten

 Here are some important points to bear in mind when you go business networking:

 - Networking is not a get-rich-quick strategy.
 Your objective is to find businesses you can work with, collaborate with and share common goals

 - You need to focus on trying to help other people sell their products or services.
 When they see how committed you are to helping them, they will begin to reward your efforts